 Product Costs: Develop numbers for the first order, as well as the second order.
 For example, you may only need photography/image work with the first batch.
 Make sure to include ALL components (manufacturing, packaging, customs, freight, etc).

 Operating Expenses: Estimate your initial startup OpEx and your on-going/recurring OpEx.
-What are one-time expenses?
-What is recurring but not long-term?
-What will be required as on-going/monthly expenses?

 Other Costs: Give special consideration to PPC/advertising costs.
 While not required, ecommerce is often a pay-to-play experience in order to show up in search results.
 Make sure to build in advertising costs into your profitability analysis.
 If the product is not profitable with advertising costs, you’ll need to revisit proceeding, or proceed with caution.